CHARLOTTE WRITERS CLUB, INC.

 3.4.
 Wavier of Notice.
 Any Director may waive notice of any meeting.
 The attendance by a Director at a meeting shall constitute a waiver of notice of such meeting, except where a director attends the meeting for the express purpose of objecting to the transaction of any business because the meeting was not lawfully called and convened.

 3.5.
 Quorum.
-One-third of the number of Directors serving from time to time shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
+Three members (3 of 5) of the board shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.

 3.6.
 Manner of Acting.
 Except as otherwise provided in these Bylaws the act of the majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.